Skip to content

 Master Basic Japanese Greetings and Introductions

 Knowing how to properly introduce oneself and use polite greetings is fundamental.
-Expressions like hajimemashite (Nice to meet you) and yoroshiku onegaishimasu (I look forward to working with you) are essential in initial interactions.
-1
+Expressions like hajimemashite (はじめまして, “Nice to meet you”) and yoroshiku onegaishimasu (よろしくお願いします, “I look forward to working with you”) are essential in initial interactions.
+These phrases not only serve as polite openers but establish a tone of cooperation and mutual respect.

 Use Appropriate Business Etiquette

-Proper posture, such as bowing when greeting, and the use of business cards are important elements in Japanese business culture.
-Presenting a business card with both hands and a respectful bow demonstrates politeness and respect.
-1
+Proper posture, such as bowing when greeting, and the use of business cards (meishi, 名刺) are important elements in Japanese business culture.
+Presenting a business card with both hands, accompanied by a respectful bow, demonstrates politeness and respect.
+The card should be held so that the recipient can read it easily without turning it over.

 Understand Context and Cultural Cues

-Effective communication in Japanese relies heavily on context, non-verbal cues, and gestures like head nodding, which indicate attentiveness and understanding.
-Recognizing these cues helps in maintaining smooth conversations.
-2
+Effective communication in Japanese relies heavily on context, non-verbal cues, and gestures such as head nodding, which indicate attentiveness and understanding.
+Unlike in some Western cultures where direct verbal feedback is expected, Japanese speakers often use subtle non-verbal signals to convey agreement or comprehension.

 Develop Listening and Asking Skills